 There are many parallels between our life and that of the Israelites.
 As we grow in our relationship with God we find ourselves with many fears; self-absorbed, ignorant, immature, without vision, and forgetful too.

 There is another psalm, besides Psalm 78, given to help us remember God's providences as we make our way.
-(Incidentally, this is song number one hundred two in the hymnal) We will read the first five verses to give us some of the flavor of it.
+(Incidentally, this is song number 102 in the hymnal) We will read the first five verses to give us some of the flavor of it.

 You can see the pattern here—the psalmist picked out areas that he understood God should be thanked for.
 From our point of view what He did is an act of mercy, whether it's to everybody in general or to certain people in particular, matters not.
 It was still a merciful act.